DaveWM/dave-martin-blog/content/posts/running-datomic.md

 ### Starting the Datomic Transactor

 * SSH to your droplet by running `ssh root@[droplet ip address]`, then entering the password when prompted
-* To start your transactor, run `docker run -p 4334:4334 -p 4335:4335 -v data:/opt/datomic-pro-0.9.5561/data --detach [docker hub username]/[image name]`
+* To start your transactor, run `docker run -p 4334:4334 -p 4335:4335 -v data:/opt/datomic-pro-0.9.5561/data --net=host --detach [docker hub username]/[image name]`
-* To verify your container is running, run `docker ps` - you should see a single running container
+* To verify your container is running, run `docker ps` - you should see a single running container.
+Then, run `curl [droplet ip]:4334`, and you should see "Empty reply from server".

 Congratulations, you've now got your own instance of Datomic running in the cloud!
 Now you just need to add it to your app.